We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-The cuticle is a layer of clear skin located along the bottom edge of your finger or toe.
-This area is known as the nail bed.
-The cuticle function is to protect new nails from bacteria when they grow out from the nail root.
+The cuticle is a layer of clear skin located along the bottom edge of your finger or toe, which is called the nail bed.
+The cuticle protects new nails from bacteria when they grow out from the nail root.

 The area around the cuticle is delicate.
 It can get dry, damaged, and infected.
 It’s important to care for the entire nail area and keep it clean so that your nails stay healthy.